 Human resources policies and procedures are designed to improve how employees are governed within the work environment.
 Promotion policy is one of them.
 They provide a framework that allows caregivers and managers to make logical decisions and take consistent action.
 More precisely, promotional policies and procedures form part of the policy framework of any organization and are largely established to provide guidance on the overall promotion of the organization.

-What is a promotion policy
+What is a promotion policy?

 The ultimate purpose of the promotion policy is to clear the payroll associated with the rank and job category.
 Promotional policies are designed to enhance career careers by providing suitable work environments and adequate resources to enable professional employees to apply and develop their skills and competencies toward the goals of any organization.

-In most organizations performance appraisal systems are commonly used to evaluate and rank employees.
+In most organizations, performance appraisal systems are commonly used to evaluate and rank employees.
 When an employee is involved from within the organization, he or she should demonstrate current competence to fulfill the next highest position.
 In some organizations, depending on the type of work involved, the hiring caretaker may be ordered to evaluate the employee’s performance skills at the new location for several months.

-Place the right people at right place
+Place the right people in the right place

-A professional is evaluated on the basis of many factors, including professionalism, past success and interest in taking on additional responsibilities In order to improve the chances of getting a candidate, candidates must submit information that shows their ability to perform the new positions strategically.
-Candidates who fulfill the basic qualifications of the candidate or job category and all other requirements related to the given position and position are eligible for promotion.
+A professional is evaluated on the basis of many factors, including professionalism, past success, and interest in taking on additional responsibilities In order to improve the chances of getting a candidate, candidates must submit the information that shows their ability to perform the new positions strategically.
+Candidates who fulfill the basic qualifications of the candidate or job category and all other requirements related to the given position and position are eligible for the promotion.
 Promotional policies also provide preliminary guidance on resolving personal complaints resulting from disputes or concerns regarding the promotion and review process.